junxit/us-congress-bills-116/metadata.md

 - 2019-10-04 — Placed on the Union Calendar, Calendar No. 174.
 - 2019-10-04 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-221.
 - 2019-10-04 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-221.
+- 2019-12-16 — Considered under suspension of the rules. (consideration: CR H10280-10282)
+- 2019-12-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3362.
+- 2019-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-16 — Mrs. Fletcher moved to suspend the rules and pass the bill, as amended.
+- 2019-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10280)
+- 2019-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10280)